RineGichuki/alx-zero_day/0x03-git/README.md

-Project is focused on creating a new directory
+Project is focused on be up to date